-Below, you’ll find the steps to seasoning your new or old charcoal grill:
+Below, you’ll find the steps to seasoning your grill grates:

 - Take off the grates from the grill - if your grill is dirty, it is best to wear a protective pair of gloves to keep your hands clean.

 - Firmly brush both sides of the grate with a wire grill brush to get rid of any burnt meat and debris.
 Soak the grates in a bucket of soapy warm water for 15 minutes if there is significant build-up.
 Don't forget to clean your grill brush in the end.
 (If your grill is new, you can skip this step.)

 - Wipe the grates using a sponge or wet cloth with soapy water.
 Rinse the grates thoroughly and let them air-dry completely.

 - If you have a new grill, this will remove any manufacturing oils.

 - If your grill is older, this will help brush away any excess oil and burnt foods.

 - Prepare a clean cloth and apply an even coating of cooking oil to both sides of the grate.
 Be sure to use an oil such as canola, rapeseed, or peanut oil, or vegetable oil since you will heat and burn your grill to a high heat temperature later.

 - If you have a new grill, coat the inside of your grill pit too, whether it's peanut oil or vegetable oil.

 - Preheat your grill for 15 minutes.